 Have you ever noticed how recipes call for 1/2 cup or a full cup of an ingredient that you really don’t know what else you’ll use the extra to make?
 Insert can of pumpkin here.
 I’ve got plenty of recipes pinned on my Pinterest page and among them were a few different pumpkin pancake recipes.
-I read the different recipes that listed partial uses of a can of pumpkin and decided to create my own, with no leftover canned pumpkin.
+I read the different recipes that listed partial uses of a can of pumpkin and decided to create my own paleo pancakes, with no leftover canned pumpkin.

 I woke and went right to the pool.
 It’s day 2 of going this week, and the first day using my new membership pass.
 Instead of getting the 6 lane pool to myself today there were 4 other people all swimming in their own lane, so I jumped in lane 3 and started my swim.

-Primal Pumpkin Pie Pancakes and Bacon
+Paleo Pancakes: Pumpkin Pie with Bacon

-Directions Makes 18 pancakes
+Directions Makes 18 Paleo Pancakes

 - I used a countertop griddle to make everything so first plug it in and turn it to medium heat.
 This can also be done in a couple large skillets on the stove-top.